snidarian/Cli_c_math_tools/README.md

 - sqrt.c - displays square root of integer/float argument to stdout as float value (takes only one argument)
 - sqr.c - squares single provided integer/float argument and displays it to stdout
 - cube.c - cubes agv[1] and returns result to stdout
+- fact.c - !n - displays factorial of argv[1] to stdout